 As a mother of one, Stephanie has increased her focus on developing whole family, cross generational community performance arts programs for the City of Winnipeg, and isolated Manitoba rural communities.

-2010- Stephanie became a public advocate and workshop facilitator for organizations who serve persons with disabilities, youth at risk, homelessness, and children in foster care.
+2010- Became a public health advocate and workshop facilitator for organizations who serve persons with disabilities, youth at risk, homelessness, and children in foster care.
 She inspired her audience with her first hand experiences, and challenged them to take action in their lives.
-Her continued passion is to showcase disabled and plus size performers and visual artists.

-2012- Stephanie extended her dance studies full time to ballroom, latin, east coast and west coast swing, performing at various dance events in MB working with internationally award winning choreographers.
+2012- Extended her dance studies full time to ballroom, latin, east coast and west coast swing, performing at various dance events in MB working with internationally award winning choreographers.

 2013- Stephanie showcased as a RAW.org Artist in there first ever Winnipeg showcase "The Awakening".
 Her musical theatre, cross cultural dance crew "DIFINI DOLLS" showcased their abilities, along with her "body positive" plus size models that featured Stephanie's body artistry.

-2014- Stephanie began collaborating with performers and directors from various performance arts disciplines to co-direct local Artist-Run productions.
+2014- Began collaborating with performers and directors from various performance arts disciplines to co-direct local Artist-Run productions.

 - Difinity Dance created Educator Training & Mentorship Program for multi disciplinary dance teachers in rural areas to learn DDSP Trademarked dance, cirque, theatre, fitness fusion programs to provide students in their community ages 1.5 and up with access to DDSP satellite programs year-round.
 Removing barriers and inequal access challenges new and experience dance educators face who are located in Rural, MB.